Nous Infosystems Joins Agiloft's Global Partner Program as a Certified Reseller

-REDWOOD CITY, Calif., June 6, 2018 /PRNewswire/ -- Agiloft, a trusted provider of agile business process software, today announced it is partnering with Nous Infosystems, a global IT organization offering quality software solutions and services across a broad spectrum of industries and domains.
-Using Agiloft's platform, Nous will offer contract management, business process management, and IT services across several verticals, including Healthcare, Retail, Travel & Logistics, Banking & Financial Services, and Insurance.
+Nous Infosystems, a global IT organization offering quality software solutions and services across a broad spectrum of industries and domains, today announced it is partnering with Agiloft, a trusted provider of agile business process software, to offer contract management, business process management, and IT services across several verticals, including Healthcare, Retail, Travel & Logistics, Banking & Financial Services, and Insurance.

 Nous Infosystems' 20 years of experience delivering optimized services will further expand the reach of Agiloft's award-winning Contract Management, Service Desk and BPM Software.
 Nous' professional services expertise will also be instrumental in leveraging Agiloft's highly configurable no-code software to deliver customized innovative applications to a broad client base.